wavefrontHQ/docs/pages/doc/wavefront_sdks.md

 ## SDKs for Instrumenting Application Frameworks

-Framework-level SDKs are libraries that instrument popular component frameworks of applications.
+Framework-level SDKs ("Level 3") are libraries that instrument popular component frameworks of applications.
 Each SDK in this group instruments the operations of a specific framework in a specific programming language.
 Wavefront provides SDKs that instrument various HTTP and RPC transport systems, so you can collect observability data from the inbound requests and outbound responses of each microservice in a cloud-based application.
+See the [overview table](#SDKlevels) for language availability.

 Framework-level SDKs are a good place to start if you are new to instrumentation because these SDKs are simple to use:
 * Depending on the SDK, you might edit a configuration file or instantiate a few helper objects in your code.
 No further coding is required.